Expo 2025 Osaka

 Representing the best of the UK in Japan for Expo 2025 Osaka, where every moment matters

-An 8-hour time difference would mean late night handovers and early morning briefings – with our specialists spanning offices in the UK, Singapore, and Osaka.
+The 8-hour time difference meant late night handovers and early morning briefings – with our specialists spanning offices in the UK, Singapore, and Osaka.

 Moments for the world stage